 Diet

-A sweet taste in mouth can be the result of an improper regime; for instance, having high sugary or acidic foods.
+A sweet taste in mouth can be the result of an improper diet, for instance, having high sugary or acidic foods.
 It negatively impacts the levels of insulin or blood sugar in the body and causes the condition.
-Therefore, you should set up a balanced diet with no artificial sweeteners such as soda or candies, which can help you to get rid of a sweet taste.
+Therefore, you should set up a balanced diet with no artificial sweeteners such as soda or candies, which can help you get rid of a sweet taste.

 Oral Hygiene